JeHwanYoo/JeHwanYoo/README.md

 I'm skilled in implementing both `RESTful` and `GraphQL`.
 Recently, I've been exploring the use of `gRPC`.

 I am cloud-native, with expertise in `AWS`.
 For simple full-stack services, I use platforms like `Amplify` and `Vercel`.
+I have developed a habit of `dockerizing` all my development environments.

 Currently, I am learning how to develop and manage microservice architectures.